 But safety and productivity do not come as a stroke of luck.
-A keen understanding of each equipment, plus proper and timely maintenance, are of utmost importance if you wish to achieve the goals of productivity and safety.
+A keen understanding of each piece of equipment, plus proper and timely maintenance, are of utmost importance if you wish to achieve the goals of productivity and safety.

 If you own a disc harrow, here are a few important things to remember.